CS411DSO-SP23/AbiVenkat_WanyueWang/README.md

 To prevent confusion due to identical names, users should input both the faculty member's name and their affiliated institution.

+### Widget 3:

+To ascertain what areas of research a faculty member is most familiar with we implemented a method to retirieve a faculty member's keyword relevant citation score.
+This is then displayed in a graph in descending order.

+### Widget 4:

+To help users keep track of what faculty members they are interested in, we created a form where a user can input the faculty's name along with an optional note to save it to a favorites table.
+This table is there present at all times so a user can keep track.
+This table contains additional information about the faculty member as well pulled from the information we have about them and also can contain a note the user makes about the faculty member.

+### Widget 5:

+This widget allows a user to delete a faculty member from their favorites table, if they no longer are interested in considering that faculty member.

 ### Widget 6: